Angioplasty and stent placement - heart

 Before the angioplasty procedure begins, you will receive some pain medicine.
 You may also be given medicine that relaxes you, and blood-thinning medicines to prevent a blood clot from forming.

 The doctor will use live x-ray pictures to carefully guide the catheter up into your heart and arteries.
-Dye will be injected into your body to highlight blood flow through the arteries.
+Liquid contrast (sometimes called "dye," will be injected into your body to highlight blood flow through the arteries.
 This helps the doctor see any blockages in the blood vessels that lead to your heart.

 A guide wire is moved into and across the blockage.
 A balloon catheter is pushed over the guide wire and into the blockage.
 The balloon on the end is blown up (inflated).
 This opens the blocked vessel and restores proper blood flow to the heart.